Tata Institute of Fundamental Research Hyderabad

 Tata Institute of Fundamental Research Hyderabad (or TIFR HYD) is a public research institution in Hyderabad, India.
 Then Prime Minister of India Manmohan Singh laid the foundation stone for the institute on 19 October 2010.
-It has operated on a campus of 209 acre near the Hyderabad Central University since moving in October 2017 from a temporary campus in Narsingi.
+It has operated on a campus of 209 acre near University of Hyderabad since moving in October 2017 from a temporary campus in Narsingi.

 The TIFR Centre for Interdisciplinary Sciences (TCIS) was the first centre of TIFR Hyderabad.
 The faculty are drawn from all the three major branches of the natural sciences and engineering.
 More than a hundred graduate students, postdoctoral fellows and scientific staff work here on research topics from the life sciences, chemistry, physics and materials sciences.
 Substantial experimental efforts have commenced using tools of Nuclear Magnetic Resonance (NMR), Laser Sciences, Condensed Matter Physics, Synthetic and Biological Chemistry, Cell Biology, and Organismal Physiology.
 TIFR Hyderabad has a unique department-less structure.